Codecademy/docs/content/swiftui/concepts/drag-and-drop/drag-and-drop.md

 ---
-Title: 'Drag and Drop' # Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed
+Title: 'Drag and Drop'
-Description: 'Drag and Drop in SwiftUI allows a user to pick up and drop an object from one view to another.' # Required; ideally under 150 characters and starts with a noun (used in search engine results and content previews)
+Description: 'Drag and Drop in SwiftUI allows a user to pick up and drop an object from one view to another.'
-Subjects: # Please only use Subjects in the subjects.md file (https://github.com/Codecademy/docs/blob/main/documentation/subjects.md).
-If that list feels insufficient, feel free to create a new Subject and add it to subjects.md in your PR!
+Subjects:
   - 'iOS'
   - 'Mobile Development'
-Tags: # Please only use Tags in the tags.md file (https://github.com/Codecademy/docs/blob/main/documentation/tags.md).
-If that list feels insufficient, feel free to create a new Tag and add it to tags.md in your PR!
+Tags:
   - 'API'
   - 'Methods'
   - 'iOS'
-CatalogContent: # Please use course/path landing page slugs, rather than linking to individual content items.
-If listing multiple items, please put the most relevant one first
+CatalogContent:
   - 'learn-ios-course'
   - 'paths/ios-developer'
 ---